Have you heard about the Ancient City in Bangkok?

 Unlike many Bangkok attractions this is not somewhere you can visit in a couple of hours, you are going to need a full day to travel around the site and even then you will not see every building.

-Thailand has a strong cultural heritage influenced by the countries around it in South East Asia.
-Buildings from the different historical periods in Thailands past are all represented on this massive site.
+Thailand has a strong cultural heritage influenced by the countries around it in South East Asia and it is all represented here in the Ancient City.

 The Ancient City is too large an area to walk around, so you will need to select a suitable transport option.